University Documents Concerning Student Rights and Responsibilities

 - Decisions made by the University Conduct board, or if appealed, then by the University Appeals Board, shall be final.
 No other UNL or University of Nebraska appeal is available.

 Article III: Proscribed ConductA.
-Jurisdiction of the University Student Code of Conduct
+Jurisdiction of the University Student Code

 - The Student Code shall apply to conduct that occurs:

 - On University premises, including all University of Nebraska locations, physical campuses and any University affiliated programs located in other states or countries.

 - Off University premises, if the conduct is determined by the Dean of Students to adversely affect the University community, its members, its reputation or the pursuit of its objectives.

 - The Student Code applies to student conduct which occurs from the time of enrollment through the actual awarding of a degree, even if the conduct occurs prior to the start of classes or is discovered after a degree is awarded.

 - An RSO is responsible before a member’s conduct from the time the student is admitted to membership until the earlier of the student’s permanent termination from membership or is awarded a degree.

 Any student found to have committed or to have attempted to commit the following misconduct is subject to the disciplinary sanctions outlined in Article IV:

 1. Acts of academic dishonesty, including but not limited to the following: